itsurkan/GnosisChrome/README.md

-# AIAssist Next.js Application
+# AIAssist Next.js Application & Chrome Extension

 This is a Next.js application that simulates the UI and core logic for **AIAssist**, a conceptual tool designed to be a Chrome Extension.
+**Initial files for the Chrome Extension part have been scaffolded in the `public` directory (`manifest.json`, `popup.html`, `background.js`, `content_script.js`).**

 ## App Overview

 AIAssist aims to help users by allowing them to:
-1. Log in (simulated via Google Auth in this Next.js app).
+1. Log in (simulated via Google Auth in this Next.js app, and via `chrome.identity` in the extension context).
-2. Access and search their local files (mocked interaction with `localhost:8000`).
+2. Access and search their local files (mocked interaction with `localhost:8000` or via background script in extension).
 3. Select relevant text chunks from these files.
 4. Use an AI reasoning tool to determine if these chunks should be injected into their current chat query on platforms like ChatGPT, Grok Chat, or Gemini.
 5. Prepare the combined text (query + chunks) for easy attachment to the chat.

-## Core Features (Simulated in this Next.js App)
+## Core Features (Simulated in Next.js / Implemented in Extension)

-*   **Google Auth Simulation**: Users can "log in" to the application.
+*   **Google Auth**:
+    *   Next.js: Simulated login.
+    *   Extension: Uses `chrome.identity.getAuthToken`.
+A basic flow is started in `public/popup.js`.
-*   **File Display & Search**: Fetches and displays a list of mock files.
-Users can search these files (mocked API returns text chunks).
+*   **File Display & Search**:
+    *   Next.js: Fetches and displays a list of mock files from `src/lib/api.ts`.
+    *   Extension: Would involve `background.js` making requests to `localhost:8000` (or a remote server) and `popup.js` or a dedicated UI displaying results.
 *   **Contextual Chunk Selection**: Users can select relevant text chunks from search results.
 *   **AI Query Injection Analysis**: Users input their current chat query.
 An AI tool (`injectAiQuery` flow) analyzes whether the selected chunks are relevant to the query.
+This Genkit flow would ideally be called from `background.js`.
-*   **Text Preparation**: If AI recommends injection, the app prepares the combined text (original query + selected chunks) and provides a "Copy to Clipboard" option.
+*   **Text Preparation**: If AI recommends injection, the app prepares the combined text. `content_script.js` can be used to paste text into chat inputs.

 ## UI Style